anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 3: View current configuration

 Before making any changes, let's see how the Redis pod is currently configured.
-1. Check that the ConfigMap is running:
+1. Check that the pod is running:
     ```shell
     kubectl get pod/redis configmap/example-redis-config
     ```